Volhynia Home

 1:200,000 topographic maps of Volhynia

-The grid map below links to images of the original maps that are on a Hungarian website.
+These maps were published by the Austro-Hungarian empire in about 1910.
+There were three or four editions.
+The grid map below links to images of the original maps that are on a German map website.
 Click on the numbered squares to view the maps.
 Note that the longitude is measured from Ferro (on the Canary Islands) rather than from Greenwich.
+Use the slider on the left to increase the size of the image.

 Google